jayskhatri/jayskhatri/README.md

 <br />
 <br />

 Hi, I'm Jay Khatri, a neo-millenial individual with a flair for technology.
-I'm from India.

 - :100: Take a look at my portfolio site: https://jayskhatri.github.io
 - 🏆 Managing and organizing the [Club Gamma](https://github.com/clubgamma/)